9.1 Valuing diversity and promoting inclusion and equality

 - We take action against any discriminatory, prejudice, harassing or victimising behaviour by our staff, volunteers or

 - direct discrimination – someone is treated less favourably because of a protected characteristic e.g. preventing

-families of some racial groups from using the service;
+families of a specific ethnic group from using the service;

 - indirect discrimination – someone is affected unfavourably by a general policy e.g. children must only speak English in

 - discrimination arising from a disability – someone is treated less favourably because of something connected with their

 disability e.g. a child with a visual impairment is excluded from an activity;

 - association – discriminating against someone who is associated with a person with a protected characteristic e.g.